AmeerZeya/Customer-Relationship-Manager/README.md

 # Customer-Relationship-Manager
-Web app to manage the customers name and email address developed using Java , Spring framework , HTML and CSS.
+Web app to manage the customers first name , last name and email address developed using Java , Spring framework , HTML and CSS.

-Users can do basic CRUD operation in the Web app .
+Users can do add , update and delete customers in the Web app .

 # Local Installation
   1. Download the zip or clone the repository to a folder.